Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 3. Eat for satisfaction, not just function

 Yes, nutrition matters, but so does pleasure.
 A nourishing diet includes foods that bring you joy, variety, and cultural or emotional meaning.
 Balanced eating is not about compensation (“I was ‘good’ today, so I can indulge tomorrow”) - it’s about consistency, eating enough, and finding satisfaction in your eating experiences.
-In turn this can help protect against

 4. Support your nervous system

-The stress of weight anxiety often does more harm than weight itself.
+Ironically the stress of weight anxiety often does more harm than weight itself.
 Chronic stress and internalised weight stigma have been shown to raise cortisol levels, increase cravings, impair sleep, and even discourage people from engaging in supportive self-care behaviours.
-Practices like gentle movement, nervous system regulation, and rest may be just as critical to long-term health as what’s on your plate.

 5. Let movement be rejuvenating